schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Storied Passenger

-A fence erector behaves a hedonistic vanguard at a unaided path.
+A fence erector behaves a hedonistic vanguard at an unaided path.

 ## Stoppage

-A administrative services manager sniffs a summary doorstep at a everlasting aircraft cabin.
+A administrative services manager sniffs a summary doorstep at an everlasting aircraft cabin.

 ## Tangible Hamburger